Chireven/DeepSpaceNine/README.md

 #### Combed Frame Codes:
->*Combed frames codes can be used to force actions on a frame, or range of frames.*
+>*Combed frames codes can be used to force a frame, or range of frames as combed or not combed*

 |Code|Description           |
 |----|----------------------|